Research

 Hadron bunch compression

-Classical particles are described by their position and momentum in three-dimensional space.
-Together, these form a six-dimensional phase space.
 Direct phase space measurements are not always possible; sometimes we have only partial information, such as the particle density along a single dimension.
 Still, partial information constrains the unknown phase space distribution, and one may attempt to find a distribution consistent with these constraints.
-I am particularly interested in applying maximum-entropy and Bayesian methods to this problem to incorporate prior knowledge and quantify uncertainty in the reconstruction.
+I am interested in applying maximum-entropy and Bayesian methods to this problem to incorporate prior knowledge and quantify uncertainty in the reconstruction.
+A particular focus has been on the use of generative models and sampling algorithms to extend maximum-entropy techniques to six-dimensional phase space reconstruction.